Atlanta Insurance Disputes

-At Morgan & Morgan, our attorneys understand that when a policyholder submits a claim to their insurance company, they expect the company will act in good faith and honor the validity of the claim.
+At Morgan & Morgan, our attorneys understand that when a policyholder submits a claim to their insurance company, they expect the company will act in good faith and honor its validity.
 Disputes often arise after an insurance company denies a seemingly valid claim, many times without a legitimate reason or explanation.

 Insurance companies generate a greater profit when policyholders do not file claims or fail to collect on those submitted under their policies.
-Some insurance companies habitually deny claims—regardless of their legitimacy—and will only investigate a claim if the policyholder takes legal action.
+Some insurance companies habitually deny claims — regardless of their legitimacy — and will investigate one only if the policyholder takes legal action.

 At Morgan & Morgan, our insurance dispute attorneys have extensive experience helping clients recover the compensation to which they are entitled.